The peak season for freshly harvested horseradish is early spring and late fall.

 - Cover and refrigerate until needed.

 - Blend 1 tablespoon finely grated horseradish (or to taste) into 1 cup mayonnaise.

 - Add 1 teaspoon freshly grated horseradish to ½ cup mustard and stir.

 - Horseradish can stand in for wasabi root.
-Mix 2 teaspoons freshly grated horseradish with 1 teaspoon of mustard, a few drops of soy sauce, and 1 chopped anchovy.
+Mix 2 teaspoons of freshly grated horseradish with 1 teaspoon of mustard, a few drops of soy sauce, and 1 chopped anchovy.
 Use this in place of the wasabi paste.
 Wasabi is in the same botanical family as horseradish, but it is a different species.

-- Add ¼ cup freshly grated horseradish to 2 cups of prepared barbeque sauce.
+- Add ¼ cup of freshly grated horseradish to 2 cups of prepared barbeque sauce.
 You may want to add the horseradish to taste.

 - Add ¾ freshly grated horseradish to 2 cups chilled applesauce.
 Serve with pork, beef, or cold meats.

-Get to Know Horseradish
+Get to know horseradish